| Assessment weight : 40% | Due : Week 13 |

 to the appropriate component and then implementing code in the

-, and WindowListener
+ActionListener, ItemListener, and WindowListener interfaces.

-The constructor for class HKexHSI
+The constructor for class HKexHSI is complete.
+Study this

 code to gain a better understanding as to how the program functions.

-Next, write the code for method load
+Next, write the code for method load.
+This code opens and reads

-stock information from the file specified by the fileName
+stock information from the file specified by the fileName parameter.

 While attempting